boltlabs-inc/lnd/zklnd_tutorial/zklnd_installation_instructions.md

 ## Introduction

 `zkLND` is an extension of `lnd`, which is uses the `libzkchannels` library to run the zkChannels protocol.
+For more information about the protocol, you can read the high level [overview](zklnd_overview.md).

 This installation guide is divided into two parts: The first part is based on the [`lnd` installation guide](https://dev.lightning.community/guides/installation/), but has been edited specifically for the `zkLND` forked version of `lnd`.
 The second part covers the installation of the `libzkchannels` library.